 Tax-Efficient Planning Strategies for Nurse Practitioners (PART 1)

-You have established yourself in your field, commanding a certain level of income for your expertise.
-That same level of income that requires careful tax-planning considerations due to the associated restrictions and phase-out limits set by the IRS.
+You have established yourself in your field, commanding a certain income level for your expertise.
+However, that same income level requires careful tax-planning considerations due to the associated restrictions and phase-out limits set by the IRS.

-You wouldn't expect your patients to read their own X-ray.
-We wouldn't expect you to prepare your own tax return.
+You wouldn't expect your patients to read their own X-rays.
+Similarly, we wouldn't expect you to prepare your own tax return.

 1 - Maximize Plan Contributions

-Because you are a high income earner, it is important to take advantage of the pre-tax contribution benefit which has the potential to reduce your taxable income.
-Given the fact that you have the capability to save the maximum allowed within your employer's retirement plan, maximizing your pre-tax contributions can be one of the best ways to pay less tax in the current year, and keep more of the money that you earn.
+Because you are a high-income earner, it is essential to take advantage of the pre-tax contribution benefit, which can potentially reduce your taxable income.
+In addition, since you can save the maximum allowed within your employer's retirement plan, maximizing your pre-tax contributions can be one of the best ways to pay less tax in the current year and keep more of the money you earn.

 - Retirement Plan Contribution Limits for 401(k), 403(b) and most 457 plans1